maurovm/thesis_template/README.md

 ---

-As a student at Oxford, a significant proportion of your research time will be devoted to writing science in a formal academic style.
-My students have found very productive to use the LaTeX typesetting system to write reports, theses, journal papers or other academic documents.
+As a student at Oxford, a proportion of your time will be devoted to writing science in a formal academic style.
+My students have found very helpful to use the LaTeX typesetting system to write reports, theses, journal papers or other academic documents.

 You can write your documents from scratch, however, it is often easier to start with an already written LaTeX template.
 This repository contains a LaTeX template